-Form 1099-B we furnish to you provides cost basis for securities you sold.
-However, if we are missing cost basis information, the form will indicate that the cost basis for that sale is unknown.
+The Form 1099-B we furnish to you provides cost basis for securities you sold.
+However, if we are missing cost basis information, the form will indicate that the cost basis for that security is unknown.
 The cost basis may be unknown for several reasons, and you can help us update your cost basis by providing some information:

 What to know if you provide updated cost basis

 During tax season, if your branch team updates cost basis for a security you sold, a new current-year tax form will be furnished to you unless you instruct otherwise.
 If you do not want to receive a new form, we still recommend that you provide the cost basis to your financial advisor.
 This will help ensure your tax forms will have updated cost basis information in the future.